 Thomson reached a breaking point.
 He sought help from the Veterans Administration Hospital in Iowa City.
 Diagnosed with post-traumatic stress syndrome (PTSD), he was put on medication and underwent treatment like prolonged exposure therapy.
 But none of the treatments worked.
 His doctor suggested having a service dog.

 Thomson’s first service dog was Major, a beautiful Lab.
 When Major died, he got Sadie, a Red Heeler, also known as Australian Cattle Dog.
 Trained by the American Kennel Club, Sadie is quite intelligent and knows about 150 words.
-A steady companion, Sadie stays with Thomson as long as he is up and wakes him up when he is having a violent nightmare.
+A steady companion, Sadie stays with Thomson as long as he is up and wakes him up when he wants some raw dog food.
 Sadie goes wherever Thomson goes, including to his job as owner of Major Home Improvement, LLC., a business he started two years ago.
 Thomson says that people can tell his mood depending on how Sadie looks.
 “If she is laying on the floor, relaxed, then people know I’m having a good day.”
 Sadie has definitely been a calming influence in Thomson’s life and a welcomed addition to the family.

 Thomson and his wife and family are happy in Grinnell.
 Thomson is taking one day at a time.
 He enjoys his job and is looking forward when school starts for his three children, all named after US presidents – Jackson, 7; Carter, 4; and Pierce, 2.